gabrielhicks/cryptoPunkSearch/README.md

 # Punks API

-I wrote a small Node/Express server to handle the data, you can find mroe about it below:
+I wrote a small Node/Express server to handle the data, you can find out more about it below:

 ## Github Repo